Transcendent-Tapir/Spectral-Sleuths/index.md

 - What extraordinary abilities do you have
 - What is your reputation

-Things that hold you back
+Things that hold you back (answer 2):

 - A fear
 - An insecurity
 - An injury
 - A curse
+- A debt

 __**OLD**__